-Museum of the Moon is now at the Harpa Concert Hall in Reykyavik, Iceland.
-Presented until 11th February the installation is presented for the Winter Lights Festival and the Icelandic conference UT Messan.
+Museum of the Moon was presented at the Harpa Concert Hall in Reykyavik, Iceland for the Winter Lights Festival and the Icelandic conference UT Messan.

 Moon in Iceland